MateuszZelent/mmpp/docs/development/PERFORMANCE_OPTIMIZATION_SUMMARY.md

-# MMPP2 Performance Optimization Summary
+# mmpp Performance Optimization Summary

 ## Problem Fixed
 The original issue was that font setup was being called repeatedly during plotting operations, causing excessive verbose logging like: